meta-llama/llama-recipes/recipes/3p_integrations/togetherai/README.md

 # Building LLM apps using Llama on Together AI

-This folder contains demos on how to use Llama on [Together.ai](https://www.together.ai/) to quickly build LLM apps.
+This folder contains demos on how to use Llama on [Together AI](https://www.together.ai/) to quickly build LLM apps.

  ## Prerequisites